Command-line client

 See the GNU Inetutils manual (chap.
 11.7) for details.

 There are two types of TLS client authentication.
-Sending a TLS client certificate may be required before you can authenticate through another mechanism or you may authenticate by sending the certificate.
+Sending a TLS certificate may be required before authentication by another mechanism is permitted or authentication may be performed by sending the certificate.

 To send a TLS certificate, set cert to a file that contains a TLS key and a TLS certificate: